 Digg started off quite well, but its recent acquisition for as little as $500,000 stirred up quite a lot of controversy and sparked discussions about the real value of social media.

-Facebook is still all the rage, but shortly after the IPO the shares dropped.
+Facebook pixel events is still all the rage, but shortly after the IPO the shares dropped.
 However, some say this isn’t harbinger of a second Dot-Com Bubble.